blue-ocean-travella/hratx41-travello/readme.md

 ## Workflow and Key lessons from your team - specifically those related to: Agile, CI/CD, testing, working with external stakeholders, ticketing, and user stories.

-- The team followed the Agile workflow
+- The team followed Agile workflow methodology
 - Everyone did amazing work on the style guides.
 - The team only did work when a ticket was issued
 - Detailed user stories was created during the meetings with the external stakeholders